dhleehecon/dhleehecon.github.io/_pages/research.md

 * **Lee, D.**, Basu, A.,  Dugan, J., Karaca-Mandic, P. Do for-profit hospitals cream-skim patients?
 Evidence from inpatient psychiatric care in California.
 *R&R at Journal of Health Economics*

-* **Lee, D.**, Li, J. Medicare enrollment at age 65 increases visits to primary care but not mental health care providers. *R&R at Health Affairs*

 * **Lee, D.**, Basu, A. Deploying differential distance as an instrumental variable: Alternative forms, estimators, and specifications. *R&R at Health Economics*

 * **Lee, D.**, Basu, A., Karaca-Mandic, P. Competition in inpatient psychiatric care markets: Implications for costs and the quality of care.